We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The scale automatically switches between Wi-Fi and Bluetooth connectivity to ensure that people can check their fitness and wellness goals wherever they are.
+The scale automatically switches between Wi-Fi and Bluetooth connectivity to ensure people can check their fitness and wellness goals wherever they are.

-This smart scale can identify up to eight users, automatically sending the user’s measurements to their corresponding profile.
+Additionally, this smart scale can identify up to eight users, automatically sending the user’s measurements to their corresponding profile.

 QardioBase 2 Scale

-This scale syncs with most apps — including Apple Health, Samsung Health, MyFitnessPal, Google Fit, and Cronometer — allowing people to keep all their fitness and wellness information in one place.
+This scale syncs with most apps, including Apple Health, Samsung Health, MyFitnessPal, Google Fit, and Cronometer, allowing people to keep all their fitness and wellness information in one place.

-Using smart scales is a convenient way to measure body biometrics and sync the data with popular fitness apps.
+Using smart scales is a convenient way to measure body biometrics and sync this data with popular fitness apps.
 This may help people manage their weight and keep track of their fitness and wellness goals.

-There are many different smart scales available to buy online that are suitable for most people’s budgets and individual needs.
+There are many different smart scales available to buy online that are suitable for most budgets and individual needs.